Louisiana hosts Norfolk State on 3-game home slide - WTOP News

 Lafayette, Louisiana; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Louisiana takes on Norfolk State looking to stop its three-game home losing streak.
+BOTTOM LINE: Louisiana is looking to end its three-game home slide with a win over Norfolk State.

-The Ragin’ Cajuns are 1-3 in home games.
-Louisiana ranks third in the Sun Belt in team defense, allowing 69.7 points while holding opponents to 43.8% shooting.
+The Ragin’ Cajuns have gone 1-3 in home games.
+Louisiana gives up 69.7 points to opponents and has been outscored by 12.2 points per game.

 The Spartans are 1-6 on the road.
-Norfolk State leads the MEAC with 10.0 offensive rebounds per game led by Keyontae Lewis averaging 1.7.
+Norfolk State is the MEAC leader with 32.5 rebounds per game led by Anthony McComb III averaging 5.0.

-Louisiana scores 57.5 points per game, 16.6 fewer points than the 74.1 Norfolk State allows.
-Norfolk State averages 5.8 made 3-pointers per game this season, 0.5 fewer makes per game than Louisiana gives up.
+Louisiana is shooting 38.5% from the field this season, 5.3 percentage points lower than the 43.8% Norfolk State allows to opponents.
+Norfolk State has shot at a 46.2% rate from the field this season, 2.4 percentage points greater than the 43.8% shooting opponents of Louisiana have averaged.

-TOP PERFORMERS: Jaxon Olvera is averaging 12.7 points for the Ragin’ Cajuns.
-Dorian Finister is averaging 14.0 points over the last 10 games.
+TOP PERFORMERS: De’Vion Lavergne is averaging 6.8 points for the Ragin’ Cajuns.
+Dorian Finister is averaging 14.0 points and 4.9 rebounds while shooting 41.7% over the last 10 games.

-Anthony McComb III is scoring 16.7 points per game with 5.0 rebounds and 1.1 assists for the Spartans.
-Elijah Jamison is averaging 17.3 points and 2.5 rebounds while shooting 48.0% over the last 10 games.
+McComb is shooting 37.1% from beyond the arc with 1.7 made 3-pointers per game for the Spartans, while averaging 16.7 points.
+Elijah Jamison is shooting 48.0% and averaging 17.3 points over the last 10 games.

 LAST 10 GAMES: Ragin’ Cajuns: 1-9, averaging 56.4 points, 27.9 rebounds, 9.0 assists, 4.9 steals and 2.7 blocks per game while shooting 37.2% from the field.
 Their opponents have averaged 71.3 points per game.